UIUCLibrary/DCC_jp2_converter/docs/source/configure.rst

 ---------

-Since this script works by sending commands to external command line programs, the location of these external programs must be know to the script.
+Since this script works by sending commands to external command line programs, the location of these external programs must be known to the script.

 These programs are: